Waking up in Ecuador

 It should be noted that Ecuador is on the dollar, making it far superior to other Latin countries for people like me who struggle with instant conversion of pesos or quetzales or colones.
 That said, your dollars will go a long way in Ecuador, which for the time being still offers the best value for staples.
 Unfortunately (or fortunately, depending on how you see it I guess), a number of gringo enterprises have popped up all over Ecuador that compete with locals who struggle desperately to survive in an economy that is tourist driven.
 The gringo prices are considerably higher of course, but they entice away the tourist dollars promising better quality and service, which is not always the case.
 As a result, the locals miss out.

-ddition to his other ventures, employing his brother-in-law Byron who owns a double-cab four-wheel drive truck to show people around in small groups.
+Because of his strong desire to help the people in the outlying areas, Luis has formed a small tour guide service in addition to his other ventures, employing his brother-in-law Byron who owns a double-cab four-wheel drive truck to show people around in small groups.
 He knows he's competing with some large, well-funded, slick, foreign-owned tour operators, but he is far from pretentious when he says he can show you a side of the country that you would never see otherwise.

-takes very small groups into the homes of indigenous artisans.
+Luis' tour lasts approximately five hours and takes very small groups into the homes of indigenous artisans.
 Invariably, the artisans are rewarded with a sale (or two!) after they demonstrate their craft as Luis narrates in English.
 Many of these artisans are people Luis has known since childhood, most are old with very limited income, most speak only Quechua, and all are gracious and happy to greet Luis and his tourists and welcome them into their homes.
 I was lucky enough to go out with Luis and a wonderful couple from Alabama named Ashley and Tim on one of the days I was not with Lucia.
 Our first stop was in the village of Cara Abuela where the traditional floor mats are made.
 This is perhaps the most intriguing of all village names in Ecuador as it means "Grandmother's Face" in Spanish.

 High on a hill in Cara Abuela overlooking a small lake, we stopped at the home of an old man whose wife had died the year before, and I saw true poverty unlike I've ever seen before.
 But it was clear why Luis brought us here - old Jose could no longer produce a mat every two days to collect the $3 price that it fetched, so he was without much income.
 At Luis' command in Quechua, Jose gave us a short demonstration in how to weave the dried reeds from the lake below into floor mats approximately 8 x 10 feet in size (he was only able to complete a short section for us); these serve as the typical indoor carpet in a Quechua home.
 A tremendous stack of these reeds stood drying in the sun all across the length of his home, giving the impression that he was a bit behind in his process.
 Ashley and I both immediately picked up on the fact that if we asked to take his picture, it was 'okay' to give him a tip.
 He did not make much, but it was more than he had seen in awhile according to Luis.